biolab/orange2/docs/reference/rst/Orange.data.filter.rst

 you can load any data and set `instance = data[0]`.
 Although the probability of selecting an instance is set to 0.7, the filter accepted five out of ten instances.
 Because the filter only sees individual instances, it cannot be accurate in this regard.
-If exactly 70% of instances are need, then use :obj:`~Orange.data.sample.SubsetIndices2`.
+If exactly 70% of instances are needed then use :obj:`~Orange.data.sample.SubsetIndices2`.

 Setting the random generator ensures that the filter will always select